Liberty's Prisoners: Synopsis

 Manion reviews historical material from Pennsylvania between 1792 and 1835, including court and prison records as well as other historical material, to examine changes in the penal system during this era and disparities based on race, gender, poverty, and sexuality.
+According to a review by Jennifer Graber for The American Historical Review, Manion "draws on foundational work by Michel Foucault, David Rothman, and Michael Meranze, as well as more recent studies focused on women's and African Americans' experiences of prison."

 Reception

-In a review for The American Historical Review, Jennifer Graber writes that Manion "draws on foundational work by Michel Foucault, David Rothman, and Michael Meranze, as well as more recent studies focused on women's and African Americans' experiences of prison.
-One of the book's strengths is its engagement with other critical historiographies about the period, including works on gender, race, violence, poverty, sex and sexuality, humanitarianism and sensibility, and labor and economy."
-Sharon Block writes in a review for the Journal of Women's History, "A dexterous scholar, Manion takes a theoretically-influenced empirical approach to tracing the development of the carceral state in post-Revolutionary Pennsylvania.
-An average of nearly two hundred footnotes per chapter and an appendix of fourteen tables make clear this commitment to evidentiary documentation of lives too often erased."
+Sharon Block describes Manion as a "dexterous scholar" in a review for the Journal of Women's History, noting the "theoretically-influenced empirical approach to tracing the development of the carceral state in post-Revolutionary Pennsylvania" as well as the footnotes and appendix tables that "make clear this commitment to evidentiary documentation of lives too often erased."
+In a review for The American Historical Review, Jennifer Graber writes, "One of the book's strengths is its engagement with other critical historiographies about the period, including works on gender, race, violence, poverty, sex and sexuality, humanitarianism and sensibility, and labor and economy."

-In a review for Early American Literature, Richard Bell describes the book as "a welcome complement to Rothman and Meranze," further stating, "It is vastly more attuned to the ways in which language conflates and categorizes human identity and experience, and easily surpasses those earlier studies in its attention to the ways that the women and men confined at the center of Philadelphia's new carceral institutions attempted to contest, compromise, and transform the violent and divisive penal policies imposed upon them from above," and that Manion "is to be commended for using a vast array of prison records and vagrancy dockets to draw sustained attention to an urban underclass of hucksters, arsonists, sex workers, and beggars too poor or too transient to show up in surviving tax lists, censuses, or church records."
-In a review for The William and Mary Quarterly, Michael Meranze writes, "Liberty's Prisoners powerfully recaptures the moment of transition between an older penal system based on public pain and shame and an emergent one centered on confinement, surveillance, and hidden humiliation", and states Manion "implicitly criticizes my work for inadequately engaging with both the question of sexuality and the perspectives of Walnut Street's early inmates.
-Although I appreciate [Manion's] refusal to engage in polemics for their own sake, had [Manion] staged this criticism more explicitly and discussed the extent to which these issues might alter or extend my own (or others') analysis, I think it would have made [Manion's] book a more powerful intervention."
+In a review for Early American Literature, Richard Bell describes the book as "a welcome complement to Rothman and Meranze," further stating the book "easily surpasses those earlier studies in its attention to the ways that the women and men confined at the center of Philadelphia's new carceral institutions attempted to contest, compromise, and transform the violent and divisive penal policies", and praises the use of prison and court records "to draw sustained attention to an urban underclass of hucksters, arsonists, sex workers, and beggars too poor or too transient to show up in surviving tax lists, censuses, or church records."
+In a review for The William and Mary Quarterly, Michael Meranze writes that the book "powerfully recaptures the moment of transition between an older penal system based on public pain and shame and an emergent one centered on confinement, surveillance, and hidden humiliation", and states Manion "implicitly criticizes my work for inadequately engaging with both the question of sexuality and the perspectives of Walnut Street's early inmates."
+Meranze also states further discussion of the criticism, and how it might affect his or others' work, would have made the book "a more powerful intervention."